EnterpriseDB/pg_failover_slots/README.md

 This option is typically used in failover configurations to ensure that the failover-candidate streaming physical replica(s) have received and flushed all changes before they ever become visible to any subscribers.
-That guarantees that a commit cannot vanish on failover to a standby for the consumer of logical slot.
+That guarantees that a commit cannot vanish on failover to a standby for the consumer of a logical slot.

 Replication slots whose names are listed in the comma-separated